hsdn/lg/README.md

 PHP Version of BGP Looking Glass script, based on the Perl sources: https://github.com/Cougar/lg

 ### General Features
-- Supports the Telnet and SSH (through Putty/plink)
+- Supports the Telnet and SSH (through Putty/plink or sshpass)
 - Supports the Cisco, MikroTik v5 and v6, Quagga (Zebra) and JunOS routers
 - Supports the IPv4 and IPv6 protocols
 - Automatic conversion IPs to subnets using Merit RADb (for MikroTik) (http://www.ra.net/)